 The film on our website will give you a good overview: http://kasko2go.com/

-1. Who do these T&Cs apply to?
+1. For whom do these T&Cs apply to?

 The following terms apply to the use of the kasko2go app and govern the reciprocal rights and obligations between kasko2go and the app users (app user contract).